Tava

-A tava(h) / tawa(h) (mainly on the Indian subcontinent), saj (in Arabic), sac (in Turkish), and other variations, is a metal cooking utensil.
-The tawa is round and is usually curved: the concave side is used as a wok or frying pan, the convex side for cooking flatbreads and pancakes.
+The tava(h) / tawa(h) (/hi/, mainly on the Indian subcontinent), saj (/ar/in Arabic), sac (/tr/, in Turkish), and other variations, is a metal cooking utensil.
+It is round and usually curved: the concave side is used as a wok or frying pan, the convex side for cooking flatbreads and pancakes.
 There are also flat tawas.

-The Indian tawa might have a handle or not, and it can be made of cast iron, aluminium, or carbon steel.
+The Indian tava might have a handle or not, and it can be made of cast iron, aluminium, or carbon steel.
 It may be enameled or given a non-stick surface.
 The tawa and saj are used in the cuisines of South, Central, and West Asia, as well as of the Balkans.
 The tawa is also used in Indo-Caribbean cuisine.

 Names by region

 Taaba, tava, tawa

 In Iran, the Persian word tāve (تاوه) is used which is derived from the Persian word taaba which means something that is curved or tempered.
 The root word taab in Persian is a verb which means to bend or temper or curve (but see here-below for the use of saj in Iran).
 It is cognate with tawaa, a word which in nearly all Indo-Aryan languages such as Punjabi, Hindi and Urdu means cooking pan.
 In Afghanistan, the curved cast-iron utensil used for cooking bread is known as tawah, but in Pashto it is more popularly known as tabakhey (تبخے/طبخی).
 The Georgian cognate is tapa (ტაფა).